-This Valheim guide is filled with essential tips and tricks to help you to master the game, covering everything from weapons to building, from boss battles to boar taming.
-I guarantee you'll learn something new.
+Getting to grips with Valheim is often a matter of trial and error.
+But if you're finding the game's massive world daunting, this Valheim guide is filled with essential tips and tricks to help you to master the game, covering everything from weapons to building, from boss battles to boar taming.
+We have everything to get you started.

 What to do on Day 1 in Valheim